NANOPHOTONIC-RESEARCH-SOCIETY-AT-PEC/Dr_NEENA_GUPTA_CLASSROOM/Assignments/Assignment-1-SMF-problem.md

 **HInt : Use the cheat sheet provided to you

-You need to attach your hand written solution here and for that check following link
+You need to attach your hand written solution here

 https://docs.google.com/forms/d/1fTdrQrdXzKRF7y7MUjvOiX3Fyf66Uie6looV_x7FI8Y/edit